iambrijeshtoo/JavaScript/README.md

    3. Do while
 9. Break & continue
 10. Array
     1. Accessing array
     2. Adding array
     3. Updating array
     4. Push
     5. Pop
     6. Unshift
     7. Shift
     8. Spread operator in array
     9. For loop in array
     10. For of loop in array
     11. For in loop in array
     12. While loop in array
     13. Array destructure
 11. Objects
     1. Object iteration
-        1. For in loop in object
+    2. Object computed properties
-        2.
+    3. Object destructure